ballerina-attic/ballerina-www/website/main-pages/docs/philosophy.md

                 <div class="cPhil-title-boxes cPhil-title-boxes-white">
                     <div class="cPhil-title-boxes-container cPhil-title-boxes-container-gray">
                         <p>
-                            Compiler reads these annotations and uses them to identify which endpoints need to be exposed and how, and which services need to become what kind of containers.
+                            Compiler reads these annotations and uses them to identify which endpoints need to be exposed and how, and which services need to become what kind of containers.                      <br />
                         </p>
                     </div>
                 </div>